 Hours and Fees:

-At the moment (early 2021) due to the Covid-19 pandemic all my therapy sessions are being conducted online through Skype.
-My current fee for an online therapy session is €60.
-The first introductory session is free.
-I have lower rates subject to negotiation for clients who are unemployed, in receipt of disability payments, or on a minimum wage.
+At the moment due to the Covid-19 pandemic my therapy sessions are being conducted online through Skype or FaceTime.
+I hope to return to more face to face work later in the year for clients who want this.
+My usual fee for online therapy sessions at the moment is €60.
+I am open to negotiate lower rates for clients who are unemployed, full-time students, in receipt of disability payments, or on a minimum wage.

 Much the best way to contact me is either text me at: 087 654 5327